johnfanv2/LenovoLegionLinux/README.md

 With the GUI, the touch pad is enabled/disabled by checking/unchecking the box `Touch Pad Enabled` (changes should apply immediately).

+### Keyboard Backlight
+- 4 Zone RGB backlight: please use https://github.com/4JX/L5P-Keyboard-RGB
+- off/on white backlight or off/medium/bright white backlight: supported by this software but can be controlled by all programs for LED control in linux

 ## Known Bugs
 Some bugs cannot be fixed due to the firmware in the hardware: